 ● Brands Lose Edge Over Their Competition

 Brands work relentlessly to become leaders in their field.
-But unfortunately, cloned apps destroy their leadership goals by diminishing their value in the eyes of the users.
-As a result, users quickly switch to the second-best alternative that are more trustworthy brands.
+Unfortunately, cloned apps destroy their leadership goals by diminishing their value in the eyes of the users.
+As a result, users quickly switch to the second-best alternative which is a more trustworthy brand.

 The consumer is spoilt with choices across product/ service categories.
-One bad experience can snowball to multiple others in a matter of time.
-One brand’s mistake is another brand’s opportunity window in this ruthless world.
+One bad experience can snowball into multiple others in a matter of time.
+One brand&mistake is another brand&opportunity window in this ruthless world.

 Damages due to impersonation take long to recover than anticipated.
 It is in the interest of the brand to keep its ears and eyes open to keep its digital assets secured at all times in the digital ecosystem.